davidwisch/physicscode/site/involved/style.markdown

 ### Javascript Actions

 While this is not a plugin, it's a behavior worth mentioning.
-When a link is generate in markdown, by default, following it will open the link in the current window/tab.
+When a link is generated in Markdown, by default, following it will open the link in the current window/tab.
 Since most external links in *Physicscode* are for reference, it makes more sense to have external links open in a new window/tab.

-There's a bit of jQuery code at the top of the *default.html* template that scans all of the links on a page, checks if they have an http: prefix (because internal links don't) and if they do add the arrtibute *target="_blank"* thus causing the link to open in a new window/tab.
+There's a bit of jQuery code at the top of the *default.html* template that scans all of the links on a page, checks if they have an *http:* prefix (because internal links don't) and if they do add the attribute *target="_blank"* thus causing the link to open in a new window/tab.